toddaustin07/MQTT-Discovery/README.md

 - *uniquename* is a unique identifying name for the device; \[a-zA-Z0-9_\]; no other special characters or spaces
 - ‘**config**’ indicates device creation, ‘**state**’ indicates device capability attribute update

-#### Sending commands back to the device from SmartThings
+#### Sending commands back to MQTT from SmartThings

 SmartThings MQTT devices created by this driver can be configured to publish capability commands **TO** a chosen MQTT topic.
 This is configured in device Settings.
-Note that this is implemented only for the devices containing switches (switch, plug, light) at the moment.
+Also configurable on a device-by-device basis is QoS and Retention options.
+Note that this is functional only for the devices containing switches (switch, plug, light) at the moment.

 #### Switch example